cloudblog004/fantasticfoodies/content/en/posts/1943-how-to-make-ultimate-chicken-veg-spring-roll.md

 - "1 packet roll sheets"
 - "5 tbs flour mixed with 6 tbs water paste"
 recipeinstructions:
-- "Heat the oil &amp; add onions.
+- "Heat the oil & add onions.
 Saute them."
-- "Add capsicum, cabbage, carrots &amp; saute them."
+- "Add capsicum, cabbage, carrots & saute them."
-- "Add potatoes &amp; chicken.
+- "Add potatoes & chicken.
 Give a good mix."
 - "Remove from heat.
 Add spices and mix them all"
 - "Take a sheet.
-Put 1-2 tbsp mixture &amp; fold it in the shape of roll."
+Put 1-2 tbsp mixture & fold it in the shape of roll."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe